Phylogenetics-Brown-BIOL1425/bayes_intro/readme.md

 Was 1000 samples (corresponding to 10000 generations) a sufficient burn in?

+- It was a sufficient burn in.
+The burn in for this model was more necessary than it was for the JC run based on the traces.

 Compare the parameter estimates and trees from the two different runs.
 Did the runs converge (ie, are the trees and parameters drawn from the same posterior distribution)?

+- The runs converged.
+The posterior distributions had significant overlap, though not quite as much as the JC run did.
+The trees were mostly similar, though they also had disagreements at the deeper nodes.

 ## Running on empty